fbpx

 I assume you have already planned where to visit for Christmas and New Year’s Eve.

-Further, I sense that most individuals would be heading to the mountains to spend those special days in the snow.
-But, you never know; even snowfall might happen and make the moment more joyous.
+Further, I sense that most individuals would head to the mountains to spend those special days in the snow.
+But you never know; even snowfall might make the moment more joyous.

-I have been to the mountains during peak winters and stayed at Chitkul when the evening temperature reached minus; even I did Serolsar Lake trek in peak winters before; therefore, I understand what all things are a must-have cold-weather essential.
+I have been to the mountains during peak winters and stayed at Chitkul when the evening temperature reached minus.
+I have done the Serolsar Lake trek in peak winters before; therefore, I understand that all things are a must-have cold-weather essential.

 12 Must-Have Winter Essentials

-Let me disclose a secret; I have prepared the underneath list while packing because I will also be going to the mountains for a snowy Christmas.
+Let me disclose a secret: I have prepared the list below while packing because I will also be going to the mountains for a snowy Christmas.
 Hurray!

-Further, I thought of creating a blog with the necessary items that I have kept within my bag.
+Further, I thought of creating a blog with the items I kept in my bag.
 The picture below has my winter essentials:

 List of Winter Essentials